sdc-china/IDA-doc/_posts/2018-01-15-test-unit-test-case-management.md

   3. Click **Update** button.

-#### Migrate test case
+#### Import test case

 1. Click **...** link on the right of suite name and popup the menu.

-2. Click "Migrate Test Cases" link on the popup menu.
+2. Click "Import" link on the popup menu.

    ![][test_case_migration_menu]

-3. Click the  "Add file" button to upload the zip file then click the "Migrate" button to migrate test cases.
+3. Click the  "Add file" button to upload the zip file then click the "Import" button to migrate test cases.

    ![][test_case_migration_form]